2204daksh/Blood-Bank-Database---DBMS-Project/Relational Schema.md

 # Relational Schema for Blood Bank Management System

-This document provides the detailed relational schema for the Blood Bank Management System database, including table definitions, primary keys, and foreign keys.
+This document provides a comprehensive overview of the database schema for the Blood Bank Management System, detailing each table along with their primary keys and foreign keys.
+This document is essential for understanding the structure and relationships within the database.
 ## Blood Bank Table

 The `blood_bank` table stores information about blood banks.